Rome: San Lorenzo fuori le Mura

 Exterior

-The present facade is in plain brick.
-It used to be decorated with nineteenth century mosaics, but these were destroyed during the bombing raid mentioned above.
+The present façade is in plain brick.
+It used to be decorated with nineteenth-century mosaics, but these were destroyed during the bombing raid mentioned above.
 The small room with the stairs between the sacristy and the cloister has some photos of what the church used to look like before it suffered major damage.
 The portico was restored very well.
 It even contains some of the original Cosmatesque decorations.
 These can be seen on the frieze and are thought to have been made by members of the Vassalletto family during Pope Honorius’ restoration.

 Frieze with traces of mosaics.